simber72/goal-checker/protocols/README.md

-# 🤝 Set of protocols used in the experiments
+# 🤝 Protocols used in the experiments
 The folder ```protocols``` includes the artifacts produced for a set protocols.
 They are organized in several subfolders:
 ```
 ├── protocols/